BaderLab/saber/README.md

 #### Using Conda

-If you use [Conda](https://conda.io/docs/) / [Miniconda](https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh), you can create an environment named `saber` by running
+If you use [Conda](https://conda.io/docs/), you can create an environment named `saber` by running

 ```
 $ conda create -n saber python=3.6
 ```

-To activate the environment:
+then activate the environment with

 ```
 $ conda activate saber
 # Again, your command prompt should change to indicate that the environment is active
 (saber) $
 ```